melinda-z/CI-MS2-MovieQuiz/README.md

 I would like to thank:

-- My mentor Antonio Rodriguez for his encouragement and patience when my frustration kiched in at the start of this project.
+- My mentor Antonio Rodriguez for his encouragement and patience when my frustration kicked in at the start of this project.
 Thanks to his guidence and tips, I have gotten over the dip and made it to the end.

 - Help and support from fellow students in the Slack community.